Michael Paycer - Interests

 Altair

-The eagle of Aquila — a near neighbor spinning so fast it is squashed into an egg, and the first star beyond the Sun to have its surface directly imaged.
+The eagle of Aquila — a near neighbor spinning so fast it is squashed into an egg, and the first main-sequence star beyond the Sun to have its surface directly imaged.

 Summer Triangle